sguox002/leetcode/leetcode-all.md

 - backtracking is similar to dfs, push/pop is simulating the dfs (when reach leaf node, it back one step)
 - value passing and reference passing. passing a big array is extra overhead.

+- general backtracking.
 <<-22	Generate Parentheses    		64.2%	Medium
 value passing can be more concise, but more time. need keep left>=right at any time.
 ->>

+<<-784	Letter Case Permutation    		65.7%	Medium
+string of letter and digits, you can change to lowercase or uppercase return all combination
+backtracking: no change or change to upper/lower.
+->>

+<<-967	Numbers With Same Consecutive Differences    		44.1%	Medium
+given n=number of digits, adjacent digit's absolute difference=k. return all numbers. backtrack.
+->>

+<<-797	All Paths From Source to Target    		78.2%	Medium
+given a directed acyclic graph with n node from 0 to n-1. find all possible path from 0 to n-1. backtracking or dfs.
+->>

+<<-1215	Stepping Numbers    		42.7%	Medium
+stepping number: its neighboring digits absolute difference is 1. return a sorted list stepping number in range [L,R]
+- backtrack:
+->>

+<<-1291	Sequential Digits    		57.4%	Medium
+digit[i]=digit[i-1]+1. return all integers in range [L,R]. backtrack.
+->>

+<<-248	Strobogrammatic Number III    		39.9%	Hard
+a strobogrammtic number looks the same when rotated 180 degree. count number of strobogrammatic number in range [L,R].
+0-0,1-1,6-9,9-6,8-8
+backtracking: note there is additional, the digit pairs shall be at symmetric positions. so we need use two pointer to pair them. edge case: low=high
+compare: length the same, compare string, otherwise compare length.
+*****
+->>
+<<-247	Strobogrammatic Number II    		48.1%	Medium
+find all the numbers of length n. need pair.
+1xxx1,6xx9,9xx6,8xxx8 very similar to 248, using two pointer.
+->>
+<<-246	Strobogrammatic Number    		45.4%	Easy	->>

+- permutations
 <<-47	Permutations II    		48.4%	Medium
 all permutation of array with duplicates. sort and skip duplicates - ie do not start with the same element, but permutation can include duplicates.